How should I use quotations in academic writing?

 With regards to additional punctuation elements such as commas, full stops and quotations marks, the general rule here is that such punctuation should be placed outside of the quotation marks unless it’s directly a part of that quote.
 And of course, if the quotation is followed by a citation, then the final full stop should be placed after that citation, such as in the below example:

-Now that you know how quotations should be used in academic writing, the final lesson on this topic deals with how to correctly add, edit, or delete quotation text.
+Now that you know how quotations should be used in academic writing, the final chapter on this topic deals with how to correctly add, edit, or delete quotation text.